GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 * **Genesys Cloud** - A suite of Genesys cloud services for enterprise-grade communications, collaboration, and contact center management.
 You deploy the Architect email flow, integration, data actions, queues, and email configuration in Genesys Cloud.

-* **Amazon Comprehend** - An AWS service that uses natural-language processing (NLP) to extract insights about the contents of documents.
-It develops insights by recognizing the entities, key phrases, language, sentiments, and other common elements in a document.
+* **Amazon Comprehend** - An AWS service that uses natural-language processing (NLP) to analyze and interpret the content of text documents.
+In this solution, you use AWS Comprehend to train a machine learning model that classifies the contents of inbound emails in real-time.
 You can train the machine learning model to classify a body of text, create an endpoint, and expose the endpoint to invoke the service for real-time analysis.

-* **AWS Lambda** - A compute service that lets you run code without provisioning or managing servers.
-You organize your code into Lambda functions.
-Lambda runs your function only when needed.
-You use the Amazon API Gateway that routes the request to your Lambda function.
+* **AWS Lambda** - A serverless computing service for running code without creating or maintaining the underlying infrastructure.
+In this solution, AWS Lambda processes requests that come through the API Gateway and calls the Amazon Comprehend endpoint.

-* **Amazon API Gateway** - An AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
-The gateway exposes the REST endpoint to route the requests to AWS Lambda.
+* **Amazon API Gateway** - An AWS service for using APIs in a secure and scalable environment.
+In this solution, the API Gateway exposes a REST endpoint that is protected by an API key.
+Requests that comes to the API Gateway are forwarded to an AWS Lambda.

+* **AWS Command Line Interface (CLI)** - A unified tool to manage your AWS services from the command line.

 ## Prerequisites